alexandrubunea/java-pong/README.md

 # java-pong

-Simple Java Pong Game using Java AWT.
+Simple pong game made in Java using a simple AI in the start screen of the game.